bradhowes/SoundFonts/README.md

 The repository comes with four SoundFont files, though the largest one -- `FluidR3_GM` -- is too large to store natively on Github so it has been broken into three files: `FluidR3_GM.sf2.1`, `FluidR3_GM.sf2.2`, and `FluidR3_GM.sf2.3`.
 I could move it to LFS but I do not want to mess with that.
-Instead, I have an Xcode build phaase that should concatenate the individual files into one big one before packaging them all up into a resource in the SF2Files target.
+Instead, I have an Xcode build phase that should concatenate the individual files into one big one before packaging them all up into a resource in the SF2Files target.

 # API Documentation